jesseokeya/example-service/README.md

 ./palindrome -http-addr=:8080 -strict-palindrome=true
 ```

 Use `make build-docker` to build the docker image.
-Use `docker run` to start the service in a container.
+Use `docker run` to run the service in a container.
 The supported environment variables are `HTTP_ADDR` and `STRICT_PALINDROME`.

 ```
 docker run -e HTTP_ADDR=:8080 -e STRICT_PALINDROME=true -p 8080:8080 palindrome:latest